A beautiful, lustrous kimono is the perfect souvenir to bring home from Japan.

 Renting a kimono is another great idea especially for visiting temples and shrines.
 I saw many Japanese women dressed in kimonos when visiting temples, especially at Kiyomizu-dera in Kyoto.

 When it comes to buying a kimono they can be expensive but they don’t have to be.
-While most stores sell tailored kimonos made just for you, there are also shops that sell used kimonos that look like new for very good prices.
-Then there are shops that sell brand new ready to wear kimonos that often have a sales rack off to one side, where you might find brand new kimonos marked 50% off or more.
+While many stores sell tailor made kimonos, there are shops that sell used kimonos that look like new for very good prices.
+There are also stores that sell brand new ready-to-wear kimono, that often have a sales rack off to one side, where you might find great discounts on brand new kimonos.

 Everywhere I went in Japan I always kept my eye open for the best place to shop for a kimono.
 I found what I think is the absolute best location and along the way a couple top contenders as well.